-Dr. Gordon long championed the founding of a public library for the city..
+Dr. Gordon long championed the founding of a public library for the city.
 After its approval and financing, he became the library's director.
-A memorial window on the library's staircase landing and a bust of Dr. Gordon by sculpto Herbert Adams at the entrance were donated by residents in February 1907.
+A memorial window on the library's staircase landing and a bust of Dr. Gordon by sculptor Herbert Adams at the entrance were donated by residents in February 1907.
 His brick, Queen Anne-style home by architect William Milne Grinnell, constructed in 1887, was at 485 Jersey Avenue, not far from the library.

 Awaiting building completion, a temporary library was located on the ground floor of the Provident Institution for Savings building on Washington Street.
 Space in the adjoining Hudson County National Bank building was leased for a reading room.
 The library trustees purchased properties for $47,250 at 286 at 288 Montgomery Street, adjoining plots on Jersey Avenue, at the corner of Jersey Avenue and Mercer Streets, and 484 Jersey Avenue.
 They also selected A.D.F.
 Hamlin of Columbia University as supervising architect for a new building.
 On July 6, 1891, the permanent home of the Main Library opened to the public.
-In its collection were 15,515 books and approximately 300 magazines and newspapers.
+Its collection held 15,515 books and approximately 300 magazines and newspapers.

-The Jersey City Free Public Library system features three other large regional centers: Five Corners (678 Newark Avenue), The Heights (14 Zabriskie Street), and Miller (489 Bergen Avenue), and several smaller neighborhood branches.
-The new Branch Library and Community Center on Martin Luther King Drive between Myrtle and Bostwick avenues opened in 2004.
+The Jersey City Free Public Library system features three other large regional centers: Five Corners (678 Newark Avenue), The Heights (14 Zabriskie Street), Miller (489 Bergen Avenue), and several smaller neighborhood branches.
+The new Branch Library and Community Center on Martin Luther King Drive between Myrtle and Bostwick Avenues opened in 2004.
 It is the first new public library built in Jersey City since 1962, replacing the Claremont Branch Library, and is named for former Jersey City Mayor Glenn D. Cunningham.